MaterializeInc/materialize/doc/developer/design/20230411_envelope_upsert_order_by_timestamp.md

 - For kafka upsert style topics, value = NULL is taken to mean that it’s a delete tombstone and that the corresponding key should be removed.
 If we want to keep the same behavior it would make sense to limit the `ORDER BY` columns to only the metadata columns.
 - Limiting it to only `TIMESTAMP` because
     - `OFFSET` is already default.
-We can make it explicit though if we want
+We can make it explicit though if we want.
-    - `PARTITION`, `KEY`, `TOPIC`, would not make a good order by clause
+    - `PARTITION`, `KEY`, `TOPIC`, would not make a good order by clause.
     - `HEADERS` by itself would not also make a good order by clause (it’s a json blob), but later we can probably allow expressions so that values could be extracted from it.
 - Limiting to only ascending order because no users have expressed a need for descending.